5jt/dyalog-cookbook/manuscript/05_logging.md

 ∇
 ~~~

 `Initial` is called by `StartFromCmdLine`, so that functions needs to be amended as well.
 We localize `MyWinEventLog`, the name of the instance, and change the call to `Initial` since it now returns two rather than one instance.
-Finally we write we tell the Windows Event Log that we are shutting down when `TxtToCsv` was called:
+Finally we tell the Windows Event Log that we are shutting down after `TxtToCsv` was called:

 ~~~
 leanpub-start-insert